Mustare-Madobe/Microgravity-analogous-review/readme.md

 My big question is how many false positives are in this dataset?

-Can you find a clever way to analyse these **17411** papers (Titles, abstracts, journals) to identify which are truly microgravity analogue
+Can you find a clever way to analyse these **17411** papers (Titles, abstracts, journals) to identify which are truly microgravity analogue experiemnts and remove the false positives from this dataset?

+Good Luck